Operational Coordination Is Considered A Cross Cutting Capability

 To effectively implement operational coordination as a cross-cutting capability, several key elements must be in place:

 • Clear Objectives and Priorities: Everyone needs to understand the organization's strategic objectives and how their work contributes to achieving them.
-Clear priorities ensure that resources are allocated effectively and that everyone is focused on the most important tasks.
+Clear priorities check that resources are allocated effectively and that everyone is focused on the most important tasks.

 • Standardized Processes and Procedures: Standardized processes and procedures streamline operations and reduce errors.
 This ensures that tasks are performed consistently and efficiently, regardless of who is performing them.